Call the office that serves your community.

+Orientation.
+In the orientation you will learn how the program works and can decide if you want to apply for services.
 Some offices give a group orientation.
 Others give a one-on-one orientation.

 Sometimes a counselor can tell right away if you qualify.
-Other times it can take up to 60 days, occasionally longer.
+Other times it can take up to 60 days.
+Occasionally it can take longer.
 It depends on whether we need to write for medical records or have you evaluated by a doctor.
 Your counselor can tell you what needs to happen to qualify for services.

 You and your counselor decide on a job goal that makes sense for your disability.
 It should also make sense based on what job openings there are.
 DVR can help you find your talents and interests.
 We can also help you search the job market.
 You and your counselor talk about the employment problems that bring you to DVR.
 Together you decide what services you need to get a job.

 You must have a written plan to get the services you need.
 We call it your individualized plan for employment (IPE).
 Your counselor can help you with this.
 It describes the steps you will take to meet your work goal.

 You can start getting the help you need after you and your counselor agree to your plan.
 How long it takes you to complete the plan depends on you and your needs.